Wealden District Council

 9.3 Archiving

-The Responsible Person [Water] Council will be responsible for document control including the recording, storing and controlling of current procedural documents and archiving.
+The Competent Responsible Person [Water] Council will be responsible for document control including the recording, storing and controlling of current procedural documents and archiving.

 Record